Jasper: Picture jaspers

 Picture jaspers exhibit combinations of patterns resulting in what appear to be scenes or images, when seen on a cut section.
 Such patterns include banding from flow or depositional patterns (from water or wind), as well as dendritic or color variations.
 Diffusion from a center produces a distinctive orbicular appearance, i.e., leopard skin jasper or linear banding from a fracture as seen in liesegang jasper.
 Healed, fragmented rock produces brecciated (broken) jasper.

-While these "picture jaspers" can be found all over the world, specific colors or patterns are unique to the geographic region from which they originate.
+While these "picture jaspers" occur all over the world, specific colors or patterns are unique to the geographic region from which they originate.
 One source of the stone is Indonesia, especially in Purbalingga district.
 From the US, Oregon's Biggs jasper and Idaho's Bruneau jasper from the Bruneau River canyon are particularly fine examples.
 Other examples can be seen at Ynys Llanddwyn in Wales.
 A blue-green jasper occurs in a deposit at Ettutkan Mountain, Staryi Sibay, Bashkortostan, Russia.
 (The town of Sibay, in the far south of the Ural Mountains, near the border with Kazakhstan, is noted for its colossal, open-cast copper mine.)

 Basanite and other types of touchstone

 Basanite is a deep velvety-black variety of amorphous quartz, of a slightly tougher and finer grain than jasper, and less splintery than hornstone.
 It was the Lydian stone or touchstone of the ancients.
 It is mentioned and its use described in the writings of Bacchylides about 450 BC, and was also described by Theophrastus in his book On Stones (Ancient Greek title: Περὶ λίθων: Peri Lithon), a century later.
 It is evident that the touchstone that Pliny had in mind when he wrote about it was merely a dense variety of basalt.

 Basanite (not to be confused with bassanite), Lydian stone, and radiolarite (a.k.a. lydite or flinty slate) are terms used to refer to several types of black, jasper-like rock (also including tuffs, cherts and siltstones) which are dense, fine-grained and flinty / cherty in texture and found in a number of localities.
 The "Lydian Stone" known to the Ancient Greeks is named for the ancient kingdom of Lydia in what is now western Turkey.
 A similar rock type occurs in New England.
 Such rock types have long been used for the making of touchstones to test the purity of precious metal alloys, because they are hard enough to scratch such metals, which, if drawn (scraped) across them, show to advantage their metallic streaks of various (diagnostic) colours, against the dark background.

-There are, confusingly, not one but two rocks called basanite, one being a black form of jasper and the other a black volcanic rock closely akin to basalt.
-Add to this the fact that many different rock types – having in common the colour black and a fine texture – have, over the ages, been pressed into service as touchstones and it will be seen that there is ample scope for confusion in this petrology- and mineralogy-related field of study.
+There are two distinct materials known as basanite: one is a black variety of jasper, while the other is a black volcanic rock closely related to basalt.
+Furthermore, various fine-grained black stones have historically been utilised as touchstones.
+Given this overlap in nomenclature and physical appearance, there is significant potential for ambiguity within the fields of petrology and mineralogy.
+There is an alkaline rich mafic igneous rock with the name Basanite.